kyamazaki10/bookdown/README.md

 * The Devil Wears Prada - Lauren Weisberger

 ##### September
-* The Lost Continent - Bill Bryson
+* The Lost Continent: Travels in Small-Town America - Bill Bryson
 * Zen and the Art of Motorcycle Maintenance: An Inquiry Into Values\* - Robert Pirsig
 * The Adventures of Sherlock Holmes - Arthur Conan Doyle